Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization: Decision Tree Visualization and Analysis

 We can observe from Fig~\ref{fig1}, there are three paths that may lead to class 1 (complete yellow leaf nodes with 1,2 and 22 samples totalling 25 samples in class 1).
 In addition to the rightmost path, another path in the decision tree ($RPC > 50.48$ and $TLR < 61.55$ but TLR greater than a minimum value i.e $TLR \geq 54.64 $) leading to class 1 seen in Fig. \ref{fig6}, has RPC value way above the median although the TLR to be maintained is near the median.
 In the short run, this may be a daunting task for an institute which is not very strong in terms of research and innovation.
 Hence, based on the probability of the path, strength and weakness, scopes of improvement and resources at hand, universities can determine the most suitable paths.

 Further analysis can be performed by constructing a decision tree with similar experimental conditions on sub-parameters used to calculate TLR, RPC, GO and OI.
 At first, with the help of the decision tree visualized in Fig. \ref{fig1} and box-plots presented in section \ref{section-box-plot}, an institute can find out which first-level parameters to focus on for improvement.
 To reach a certain value of primary parameter (TLR or RPC or GO or OI), strategies can be prepared based on decision trees created using sub-parameters used to calculate the values of primary parameters.
 We construct the decision tree for the value of $TLR \geq 61.44$ and visualize it in Fig. \ref{fig2}.
 This decision tree provides further fine-grained insights about the sub-parameters to focus upon to improve TLR score.
-We observe that to increase TLR above $61.44$; an institute should work towards increasing its FQE value as visualized in the first decision node in Fig. \ref{fig2}.
+We observe that to increase TLR above $61.44$; an institute should work towards increasing the FQE value (quality of Faculty with experience) as visualized in the first decision node in Fig. \ref{fig2}, and it should also pay attention to FSR (Faculty Student Ratio).
 A similar decision tree can be constructed for every decision node presented in Fig. \ref{fig1} to prepare strategies to move from the left path of the decision node to the right path leading to rank improvements in subsequent years.